muhd-umer/nust-ee/README.md

 # NUST – EE Repository

-<p align="justify"> This repository hosts a comprehensive collection of coursework materials from six out of eight (and continuously growing) semesters pursued under the **Bachelor's of Electrical Engineering** program at the esteemed <a href="https://seecs.nust.edu.pk/"> NUST School of Electrical Engineering and Computer Science (NUST – SEECS)</a>.
-The repository aims to provide a valuable resource for students and enthusiasts seeking to delve into the intricacies of electrical engineering concepts and applications. </p>
+This repository hosts a comprehensive collection of coursework materials from six out of eight (and continuously growing) semesters pursued under the **Bachelor's of Electrical Engineering** program at the esteemed <a href="https://seecs.nust.edu.pk/"> NUST School of Electrical Engineering and Computer Science (NUST – SEECS)</a>.
+The repository aims to provide a valuable resource for students and enthusiasts seeking to delve into the intricacies of electrical engineering concepts and applications.

 ## Layout 📑